minhchu/docker-node-mongo-redis/README.md

-Local dev environment using Docker, NodeJs, Redis, MongoDB
+Local dev environment using Docker, NodeJs, Redis, MongoDB, Nginx

 # Instruction
 You must have Docker to run this repo